kirkbowers/js-rails-routes/README.md

 I do prefer that such shortcomings be documented first in the Issues.
 I may be working on a fix already.
 No sense in two people fixing the same thing....

 I use the Git Flow development methodology.
-If you'd like to contribute, you should fork the +develop+ branch and create a 'feature' subbranch.
+If you'd like to contribute, you should fork the `develop` branch and create a 'feature' subbranch.

-== License
+## License

-+js-rails-routes+ is released under the MIT license.
+`js-rails-routes` is released under the MIT license.